cozy/cozy-client-js/docs/README.md

   * `name`: specify the name of the file. optional for a data of type `File`, type, mandatory otherwise.
   * `dirID`: specify identifier of the file's directory. if empty, it is the root directory.
   * `contentType`: specify the content type of the uploaded data.
 For a `File` type, it is be handled automatically. default: `application/octet-stream`.
+  * `lastModifiedDate`: a date to specify the last modification time to use for the uploaded file.
+If the given `data` is a `File` instance, the `lastModifiedDate` is automatically used (not overridden).

 **Warning**: this API is not v2 compatible.